TL;DR

 For businesses with a significant number of drivers (company cars or grey fleet), a full fleet insurance policy is often the most effective and efficient solution.
 These policies can be tailored to cover a mix of company-owned vehicles and any employee-owned vehicles used for business.

-Finding the best car insurance provider or the right fleet policy can be complex.
-WeCovr specialises in helping businesses compare options from a wide panel of UK insurers, ensuring you get the right protection at a competitive price, with no cost for our expert brokerage service.
+Finding the suitable car insurance provider or the right fleet policy can be complex.
+WeCovr specialises in helping businesses compare options from a wide panel of UK insurers, ensuring you get the right protection at a competitive price, with no separate broker fee for our service, subject to terms where applicable for our expert brokerage service.
 Our clients enjoy high satisfaction ratings due to our dedicated support.

 More Than Just Insurance: A Complete Grey Fleet Safety Strategy